· · · · · · ·

 Facilities were always slightly limited, similar to Italy, but I’d still say it’s one of the best places in Europe to travel with a baby.
 Even in the middle of Paris we had no problem navigating with kids and there were plenty of playgrounds everywhere, all over the country – even at roadside rest stops.

-There aren’t really kids menu at restaurants, unsurprisingly because French kids eat whatever adults eat.
-If you see a kids’ menu the restaurant is a big tourist trap basically.
+There aren’t kids menu at restaurants, because French kids eat whatever adults eat.
+If you see a kids’ menu the restaurant might be a big tourist trap.

 French like to dress their babies in heavy jackets, hats, and gloves even if it’s not very cold outside.
 We got some strange looks when my kids were in jumpers when it was about 65 F outside.